 Angioedema is swelling of the deeper tissue that sometimes occurs with hives.
 Like hives, angioedema can occur on any part of the body.
 When it occurs around the mouth or throat, the symptoms can be severe, including airway blockage.

 Hives may also develop as a result of:

-Your doctor can tell if you have hives by looking at your skin.
+Your health care provider can tell if you have hives by looking at your skin.

 Treatment may not be needed if the hives are mild.
 They may disappear on their own.
 To reduce itching and swelling:

-If your reaction is severe, especially if the swelling involves your throat, you may require an emergency shot of epinephrine (adrenaline) or a steroid.
+If your reaction is severe, especially if the swelling involves your throat, you may need an emergency shot of epinephrine (adrenaline) or steroids.
 Hives in the throat can block your airway, making it difficult to breathe.

 Call 911 or your local emergency number if you have:

 Call your provider if the hives are severe, uncomfortable, and do not respond to self-care measures.

 To help prevent hives avoid exposure to substances that give you allergic reactions.